Map - Click to zoom

 A Dance with Dragons

-Mother Mole leads thousands of free folk or wildlings to Hardhome after Mance Rayder's force trying to get south of the Wall is defeated by Stannis Baratheon and the Night's Watch in the battle beneath the Wall.
-Mother Mole preaches to the free folk that they will find salvation where they once found damnation and she had a vision of ships coming to Hardhome to sail them south.
+After Mance Rayder's force trying to get south of the Wall is defeated by Stannis Baratheon and the Night's Watch in the battle beneath the Wall, Mother Mole leads thousands of free folk to Hardhome.
+Mother Mole preaches to the free folk that they will find salvation where they once found damnation, and she claims to have had a vision of ships coming to Hardhome to sail them south.

 Lord Commander Jon Snow sends Cotter Pyke with eleven ships from Eastwatch-by-the-Sea to bring the wildlings south from Hardhome.
 Many ships are wrecked by storms during the voyage.
 When Cotter arrives at Hardhome with six ships left, the situation has grown very bad.
 Wildlings are eating their own dead and there are presumably wights in the forest and in the sea.
 Slavers have already taken some of the wildlings to Braavos, and the wildlings try to take Storm Crow by force which costs Cotter six of his crew.
 Cotter sends a raven to plead for help via land from Jon, since traveling by the sea is far too dangerous.

-In Braavos, Arya Stark tells the Kindly Man that she knows why the Sealord seized the Goodheart and that the slaves on the ship are wildlings from Hardhome.
+In Braavos, Arya Stark tells the kindly man that she knows why the Sealord of Braavos seized the Goodheart and that the slaves on the ship are wildlings from Hardhome.
 She tells him that it is an old ruined place, accursed.
-Arya remembers Old Nan’s tales of Hardhome.
+Arya remembers Old Nan's tales of Hardhome.

 While Selyse Florent and Bowen Marsh advocate letting those at Hardhome die, Jon intends to lead a ranging by land.
 After Jon receives a letter, Tormund instead receives command of the planned ranging.